ray155093/azure-docs.zh-tw/articles/marketplace-publishing/marketplace-publishing-solution-template-test-in-staging.md

 <properties
-   pageTitle="針對 Marketplace 測試您的解決方案範本供應項目 | Microsoft Azure"
-   description="了解如何針對 Azure Marketplace 測試您的解決方案範本供應項目。" services="marketplace-publishing"
-   documentationCenter=""
-   authors="HannibalSII"
+   pageTitle="Testing your solution template offer for the Marketplace | Microsoft Azure" description="Understand how to test your solution template offer for the Azure Marketplace." services="marketplace-publishing" documentationCenter="" authors="HannibalSII"